dubrie/public/books.md

 - Predictably Irrational
 - Quiet: The Power of Introverts
 - Range: Why generalists triumph in a specialized world
+- The Righteous Mind: Why Good People Are Divided by Politics and Religion
 - The Road To Character
 - Sapiens: A Brief History of Humankind
 - Seeking Wisdom: From Darwin to Munger